Michael N. Schmitt

 From 2007 through 2008, he occupied the Charles H. Stockton Visiting Chair of International Law at the Naval War College.
-He has been the Sir Ninian Stephen Visiting Scholar at Melbourne University and an invited Visiting Scholar at Australian National University and Yale Law School.
+He has been invited to serve as the Sir Ninian Stephen Visiting Scholar at Melbourne University, Visiting Distinguished Fellow at Emory Law School's International Humanitarian Law Clinic, Visiting Scholar at Australian National University and Visiting Scholar Yale Law School.
 The Editor-in-Chief of the "International Law Studies," Professor Schmitt serves on many boards of institutions, learned and professional societies, and publications dealing with international humanitarian law.
-He is a fellow of the Royal Society of the Arts and a member of the Council on Foreign Relations.
+He is a fellow of the Royal Society of the Arts.

 Material and external links contained herein are made available for the purpose

 of peer review and discussion and do not necessarily reflect the views of the Naval